A former NBA champion is changing 'how the world builds' to fight the climate crisis - KTVZ

 Three years ago, a hurricane devastated the Bahamas, claiming dozens of lives.
 Today, the country is building what it claims to be the world’s first carbon-negative housing community to reduce the likelihood of future climate disasters and to ease the shortage of homes caused by the storm.

 Rick Fox, a former Los Angeles Lakers player, is the lynchpin of the new housing project.
-The former basketball player and Bahamian citizen was spurred into action after he lost his own home during Hurricane Dorian in 2019.
-Fox teamed up with architect Sam Marshall, whose Malibu home was destroyed by wildfires in 2018, to develop Partanna, a building material that removes carbon dioxide from the atmosphere.
+The former basketball player and Bahamian citizen was spurred into action after he witnessed the destruction caused by Hurricane Dorian in 2019.
+Fox teamed up with architect Sam Marshall, whose Malibu home was severely damaged by wildfires in 2018, to develop Partanna, a building material that removes carbon dioxide from the atmosphere.

 The technology is being put to the test in the Bahamas, where Fox’s company, Partanna Bahamas, is partnering with the government to build 1,000 hurricane-resistant homes, including single-family houses and apartments.
 The first 30 units will be delivered next year in the Abaco Islands, which were hardest hit by Dorian.

-Note: Correction: An earlier version of this article incorrectly stated losses suffered by Rick Fox and Sam Marshall as a consequence of Hurricane Dorian and wildfires.